Multigraph edge-coloring with local list sizes: Notation and Preliminaries

 The next definition captures the class of chains that can be used to create a happy edge:

 \begin{defn}[Happy chains] We say that a chain $C$ is \emphd{$\phi$-happy} for a partial coloring $\phi$ if it is $\phi$-shiftable and the edge $\End(C)$ is $\Shift(\phi, C)$-happy. \end{defn}

 It may not always be possible to find a $\phi$-happy chain.
 In the case that we cannot find a $\phi$-happy chain, we wish to modify our coloring so that we may be able to find one in the new coloring.
-To this end, we define a \emphd{potential function} of a proper partial coloring $\phi$.
+To this end, we define a \emphd{potential function} of a proper partial coloring $\phi$ (this approach was introduced in \cite{Christ} and further developed in \cite{localvizing}):

 We consider the lexicographic ordering on $\Z^2$:

 Let us now define our final class of chains.

 \begin{defn} We say that a chain $C$ is \emphd{$\phi$-content} for a partial coloring $\phi$ if it is $\phi$-shiftable and $\Pot(G, \Shift(\phi, C)) < \Pot(G, \phi)$. \end{defn}